You Are How You Type

 Don’t kid yourself… People form opinions based on initial perceptions all day, every day.
 It’s just what human beings are wired to do.

-We do it offline when we meet someone new or see a person walking down the street.
-We form a perception, even if subconsciously, as a natural reaction to what we see, feel and hear.
+We do it offline when we meet someone new or see someone walking down the street.
+We form a perception, even subconsciously, as a natural reaction to what we see, feel and hear.

 For example, when meeting someone new or viewing a passerby: